base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-profiling-gas/hardhat-profiling-gas.md

 ## Conclusion

-In this lesson, you've learned some common strategies to profile and optimise the gas usage of your smart contracts using the Hardhat development environment and the Hardhat Gas Reporter plugin.
+In this lesson, you've learned some common strategies to profile and optimize the gas usage of your smart contracts using the Hardhat development environment and the Hardhat Gas Reporter plugin.
 By implementing these strategies and leveraging the Hardhat Gas Reporter plugin, you can create more efficient and cost-effective smart contracts for the benefit of the users, since this means less gas costs.

 ---